Consensys/qubernetes/README.md

 Genesis_File: out/config/genesis.json
 ```

-3. Generate the Kubernetes resource yaml for the deployment.
+3. (Re)generate the Kubernetes resource yaml for the deployment.
 By default these will be generated to the `./out` directory.
+This command can be run multiple times and be idempotent as long as the underlying Quorum resources do not change.

 ```shell
 # Generate the kubernetes resources necessary to support a Quorum deploy